Milwaukee Die Casting Site

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.

-EPA is overseeing a cleanup of the property.
+EPA is overseeing a cleanup of this property.
 Two companies, Pharmacia LLC and Fisher Controls International LLC, are doing the cleanup per a March 2013 legal agreement.
-PCBs, asbestos, and TCE are the main contaminants being removed.
+PCBs, TCE, and asbestos are the main contaminants being removed.

-The tunnels will be cleaned up and the contaminated soil will be removed this summer and fall.
-The work involves the use of heavy equipment such as excavators.
-There will also be increased truck traffic on Capitol Drive and Holton Street.
-Air quality will be monitored and steps are being taken to reduce airborne dust on and off the site.
+The building and the underground tunnels were removed in 2014.
+Air quality was also monitored and steps were taken to reduce airborne dust on and off the site.
 The sidewalk along Milwaukee Die Casting is closed.
 Pedestrians should use the sidewalk across Holton Street or use Richards Street, if possible, since there will be heavy truck traffic on Holton during the soil removal phase.

 - Cleanup Preparing Former Die Casting Facility for Redevelopment (PDF) (1p, 90K) April 2014